nitesh-manglik/cybersecurity-playground/README.md

-# Cybersecurity Labs & Learning Resources
+# Cybersecurity Playground - Labs & Learning Resources

-Welcome to my Cybersecurity Labs & Learning Resources repository!
+Welcome to my Cybersecurity Playground - Labs & Learning Resources repository!

+If you're interested in practical cybersecurity, you're in the right place.
+I'm an aspiring cybersecurity professional who learns by doing—exploring ethical hacking, Kali Linux, networking, network security, and hands-on Red Team labs.
+I share what I'm learning, what I'm building, and practical insights that help bridge the gap between theory and real-world cybersecurity.

 This repository is a growing collection of hands-on cybersecurity labs, practical exercises, technical notes, networking walkthroughs, and learning resources.
 It is designed to help **students, beginners, self-learners, IT professionals, and cybersecurity practitioners** develop practical skills through real-world, lab-based learning.

+It is a safe place for experimentation and learning.
+It will still make sense years from now as your skills grow.
+I will "Explain → Illustrate → Recommend → Summarize" all the topics.

 Whether you're taking your first steps into cybersecurity or you're an experienced professional looking to explore new tools, techniques, and concepts, I hope you'll find this repository valuable.

+Most cybersecurity content tells you **what** a technology does.
+I want you to understand **why** it's used, **when** it makes sense, and **how** it fits into a real enterprise environment.

+Everything I share is shaped by more than 20 years of hands-on experience working with enterprise infrastructure and security, so you're not just learning concepts—you're learning how these technologies are actually used in the real world.

 ---